ibbles/LearningUnrealEngine/Slate.md

 # Slate

 Slate is used to implement both editor and game UIs.
+For game UIs consider using UMG, which is built on top of Slate.

-Is a collection of widgets.
+Slate is a collection of widgets.
 Some examples:
 - Buttons.
 - List boxes.